-I watched a video from Theo on MVC and how it sucks and it got me thinking.
-We have used MVC as the go-to frontend architecture in our company quite often.
+I watched a video from Theo about MVC and how it sucks and it got me thinking.
+We have been using MVC as the go-to frontend architecture in our company for quite some time.
 But no one ever questioned if it's the right approach; on the contrary, some people just loved it!

-Since it still remains popular, at least with some of my colleagues, and I didn't find any solid critique on the web, I decided to write one.
+Since it still remains popular, and I didn't find any solid critique on the web, I decided to write one.

 MVC what?